gclef-cmu/15798-f25/syllabus.md

 ## Recording Policy

 We will record class sessions via Zoom, including our discussions.
 These recordings will be released to students in the course through Google Drive.
-Slides will be posted as well.
+Slides will be posted as well for both instructor, student, and guest presentations.

 ## Learning Resources